CERTCC/Vultron/docs/reference/formal_protocol/messages.md

 > $M_{ii}$ empty for all $i$: $M_{ij}$ represents the messages that can
 > be sent from process $i$ to process $j$.

-The message types in our proposed MPCVD protocol arise primarily from the following principle taken directly from the [CVD Guide](https://vuls.cert.org/confluence/display/CVD/2.3.+Avoid+Surprise):
+The message types in the Vultron Protocol arise primarily from the following principle taken directly from the [CVD Guide](https://vuls.cert.org/confluence/display/CVD/2.3.+Avoid+Surprise):

 > **Avoid Surprise** -- As with most situations in which multiple